tidepool-org/tidepool-org.github.io/ServerArchitecture.md

 We are also very careful not to leak which of our users might be patients.
 Patient data is stored under an encrypted name, and that name is only stored in an account's privately encrypted metadata.
 It is not possible to tell by looking at our user database which of our users are patients.
 Conversely, given access to a database of medical information, even a Tidepool employee can't tell which patient it belongs to.

+For a detailed explanation of data organization, please see the [Server Data Organization](ServerDataOrganization.html) page.
+This document just sketches out the big picture.

 ## Accounts and login
 That account has a unique number in the Tidepool system that never changes.
 The user can associate that with an arbitrary list of email addresses.
 We also have a slot for a unique user name, which may simply be an email address.
 User name and email addresses are completely under the user's control.